nicklammer/AnisotropyBindingFit/README.md

 Requires xlrd, xlwt, and xlutils for using excel spreadsheets; scipy, numpy, and matplotlib for fitting and plotting.

-Currently only reads a specific format for the raw data (microplate view, parallel and perpendicular intensities separated)
+Currently only reads a specific format for the raw data (microplate view, parallel and perpendicular intensities separated).

+Now reads a pre-formatted data sheet as well.
+This can be anisotropy or fraction bound.
+Must be an excel sheet and data should be in the first sheet.
+Data need to be in the following format: first row as a header (no data), rest data, first column should be concentration, the others are for samples.

 To use:
 	Edit config.ini with a text editor.
 Use %% instead of % in names/labels to avoid interpolation errors.